Published 15 August 2022

 The exposition on the nature of the God Emperor comes from Ayumi.
 But, subservient despite being the God Emperor, she is only a mouthpiece for Koudai in this scene.
 Her all-knowing husband, as she explains, hypothesized all this information in his research without ever even entering Dela Grante.
 The God Emperor whom the childlike “pure” Dela Grante “Celestial race” revere is the servant of a computer called Grandmother, “the real God Emperor.”
 The literal godlike father Koudai does not challenge the supremacy of the God Emperor, introducing the theocracy’s Gazel Tower to Takuya as “a dreadful machine that exacts the wrath of God on those who commit wrongdoings,” tacitly accepting an enslaved prisoner attempting escape as “wrongdoing.”
 If the God Emperor serves “Grandmother,” then the God Emperor, the computer’s child, would be “Father” (or “Mother,” in Ayumi’s case).

-That Takuya notes far-right organizations despise Koudai (for claiming Japan was influenced by aliens) does little to change the alarming implications of the story’s interlinked ethical and social perspectives, particularly given their links to semi-pedophiliac incest.
-The most sympathetic protester in YU-NO is Kanna, who initially earns the player’s sympathy after they witness her confronting Toyotomi and, following his harangue in which he demands she go through “proper procedures” at court instead of protesting, fainting from exhaustion.
+That Takuya notes far-right organizations despise Koudai (for claiming Japan was influenced by aliens) does little to change the alarming implications of the story’s interlinked ethical and social perspectives, particularly given the connection to semi-pedophiliac incest.
+The most sympathetic protester in YU-NO is Kanna, who initially earns the player’s sympathy after they witness her confronting Toyotomi and, following a harangue in which he demands she go through “proper procedures” at court instead of protesting, fainting from exhaustion.

 However, beyond the ineffectiveness of her direct action, Kanna later clarifies that she is part of no social movement and takes her stand not for environmentalism or any other social cause.
 “I do not take part in any such activism,” Kanna repeats to Takuya.
 “I only appealed to them for their own sake.”
 In the moral universe of YU-NO, for their complete evil, Toyotomi and the slave camp Chief are on par with the imposter Ryuuzouji.
 But as with Koudai’s toxic and rigid gender standards, there are ambivalent emotions even as there is only one concrete conclusion: in YU-NO, opposing cruel, corrupt power structures dealing in physical and sexual violence is at best naïve, ineffective, and misguided.
 Authority cannot be challenged because the ultimate embodiment of abusive authority is Koudai, a god who can never be wrong and whom YU-NO exists to vindicate.

 This harsh adherence to authority is why Takuya thinks to refuse sex with his daughter for no rational or ethical reasons but on the basis of Japanese law: in YU-NO, the rules laid down by authority are morality.
-Takuya cannot achieve deliberate, true incest in Sakaimachi not for reasons of principle or character but because doing so would defy legal authority, as only “bad” characters like Kaori can do.
-But in Dela Grante the ultimate taboo can be violated because Japan’s laws do not apply to Dela Grante—because, in other words, this act does not violate the will of the God Emperor, who in the Prologue tells Takuya she wants him to lead whatever life he wants.
+Takuya cannot achieve deliberate, true incest in Sakaimachi not for reasons of principle or personality but because doing so would defy legal authority, as only “bad” characters like Kaori can do.
+But in Dela Grante the ultimate taboo can be violated because Japan’s laws do not apply to Dela Grante—because, in other words, this act does not violate the will of the God Emperor, who in the Prologue tells Takuya she wants him “to walk wholeheartedly on the path [he chooses],” evidently including having sex with his daughter.
 And how fitting that Kaytia and Yu-no are both loyal priestesses who sacrifice themselves for the God Emperor with no regrets, analogous to their obsessive devotion to Takuya.
 In contrast, Sayless, the only of Takuya’s mommies who defies the pillar of Koudai-like violent and destructive patriarchal authority that is the God Emperor, suffers assault and a miserable death.

 In the Epilogue, the Oedipal pattern becomes infused with literal pedophilia and then with a psychological pedophilia based on the player altering their adult daughter’s brain to “free” her from adulthood, to regress her to childhood while ensuring she remains under the established authority, i.e. the God Emperor.
 The introduction of Yu-no highlights the desire for firm masculine control over the sexual partner.
 Where Takuya’s previous simulated incest (Ayumi) and true but unknown incest (Kanna) involve sex between mature individuals, Yu-no remains a child to the end.
 Furthermore, like Takuya abandons the possibility of growing up because this is the player’s presumed fantasy, Takuya also must actively remove adult maturity from his daughter so that she can remain more pet-like than Sayless.
 For an eroge milieu that commonly pandered to pedophiles, this is highly romantic.